Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 We will first check the Numerical Descriptive Statistics of our rides

 Numerical:
-- Count: It shows the number of values that are not missing in each of the column.
+- Count: It shows the number of values that are not missing in each of the columns.
-- Mean : It shows the average of the values in each of the column.
+- Mean: It shows the average of the values in each of the columns.
-- Std :  It shows standard deviation of the values in each of the column.
+- Std:  It shows the standard deviation of the values in each of the columns.
-- Min :  It shows the smallest value in each of the column.
+- Min:  It shows the smallest value in each of the columns.
-- Max :  It shows the maximum value in each of the column.
+- Max:  It shows the maximum value in each of the columns.
-- 25%, 50%, 75%: The valuescorrespond to the data divisions of 25%, 50% and 75% percentiles.
+- 25%, 50%, 75%: The values correspond to the data divisions of 25%, 50%, and 75% percentiles.

 */